-Web Traffic is the most crucial component to operating a business online.
-Without a significant number of visitors coming in to your social media page or website, you will not expand your business’ platform.
+Web Traffic is the most crucial component of operating a business online.
+Without a significant number of visitors coming into your social media page or website, you will not expand your business’ platform.
 It’s simple, you need people to see what you have to offer in order to sell what you are offering.

 When you operate a social media page or account, you are creating a funnel.
 Visitors that see your page or posts associated with your page can be directed to your website in just a few simple clicks.
 This makes social media a key tool when attempting to increase your website’s traffic flow.
 By utilizing the tools available via Facebook, YouTube, and even Twitter advertising, you are tapping into a multi-billion user pool.
 While not all of these users will be interested in or even have need of your business, there are still multitudes that can be reached.

 When establishing your business’ social media presence, make sure that you are redirecting users to your website.
 Use social media platforms to hook users and guide them to your website and what your business has to offer.

 Social Media also provides a platform better adapted to engage with your target audiences than a traditional website would.
 While there can be some social elements involved in a website, they are traditionally not as accessible as they would be on a dedicated social media outlet.
 Facebook and Twitter, in particular, are well suited for engaging with your audience.
 However, engagement takes a different shape when moving between platforms.